+Wondering the difference between sterilizing vs sanitizing baby bottles?
 Sterilizing means removing 99.9% of all microorganisms present on an item -- typically using steam.
 This is the gold standard approach to cleaning your baby's bottles and pump parts to ensure they are clean and safe to use.
-It's why the CDC recommends this and why why maternity wards and NICUs (Neonatal Intensive Care Units) sterilize baby products.
+It's why the CDC recommends this and why maternity wards and NICUs (Neonatal Intensive Care Units) sterilize baby products.

 Do You Need to Sterilize Baby Bottles, Pacifiers, and Breast Pumps?

-In short, YES!.
-Sterilizing baby bottles, pacifiers, breast pumps, and any other material coming into contact with your baby’s mouth or food can protect them from potentially harmful bacteria.
+In short, YES!
+Sterilizing baby bottles, pacifiers, breast pumps, and any other material coming into contact with your baby’s mouth or food can protect them from potentially harmful bacteria, one of the dangerous effects of not sanitizing baby bottles.
 And Baby Brezza makes it easy to do this with our line sterilizers and sterilizer-dryers.
-Click here to find the best approach to sterilizing for you.
+Read our blog to find the best approach for step by step sterilizing baby bottles.

 Our featured sterilizers include: